Kurt Hahn: Early life

-Born in Berlin to Jewish parents, Hahn attended school in Berlin, then universities at Oxford, Heidelberg, Freiburg and Göttingen.
-During World War I, Hahn worked in the German Department for Foreign Affairs, analyzing British newspapers and advising the Foreign Office.
-He had been private secretary to Prince Max von Baden, the last Imperial Chancellor of Germany, and in 1919 was part of the German delegation to the Paris Peace Conference in 1919, where he witnessed the creation of the Treaty of Versailles, as secretary and speechwriter for the German minister of Foreign Affairs, Graf Brockdorff-Rantzau.
+Kurt Matthias Robert Martin Hahn was born on 5 June 1886 in Berlin to Jewish parents, he attended school in the city, then universities at Oxford, Heidelberg, Freiburg and Göttingen.
+During World War I, Hahn worked in the German Department for Foreign Affairs, analyzing British newspapers and advising the German Foreign Office.
+He had been private secretary to Prince Max von Baden, the last Imperial Chancellor of Germany, and in 1919 was part of the German delegation to the Paris Peace Conference, where, as secretary and speechwriter for the German minister of Foreign Affairs, Graf Brockdorff-Rantzau, he witnessed the creation of the Treaty of Versailles.

-In 1920, Hahn and Prince Max founded Schule Schloss Salem, a private boarding school where Hahn served as headmaster until 1933, and served as the Salem School's headmaster during Adolf Hitler's rise to power.
-Hahn was raised Jewish, and began his fierce criticism of the Nazi regime after the Potempa murder of 1932, when Hitler's Stormtroopers attacked and killed a young communist in the presence of his mother.
+In 1920 Hahn and Prince Max founded Schule Schloss Salem, a private boarding school in Baden-Württemberg in south-western Germany, where Hahn served as headmaster until 1933 and Adolf Hitler's rise to power.
+Hahn was raised Jewish, and began his fierce criticism of the Nazi regime after the Potempa murder of 1932, when Stormtroopers attacked and killed a young communist in the presence of his mother.
 The Stormtroopers were originally sentenced to death, but when they were given amnesty and celebrated by the Nazis, Hahn spoke out against Hitler publicly.
-He asked the students, faculty, and alumni of the Salem school to choose between Salem and Hitler.
-As a result, he was imprisoned for five days (from 11 to 16 March 1933).
-After an appeal by British Prime Minister Ramsay MacDonald, Hahn was released, and in July 1933 he was forced to leave Germany and moved to the United Kingdom.
+He asked the students, faculty, and alumni of the Salem school to "choose between Salem and Hitler".
+As a result, he was imprisoned for five days, from 11 to 16 March 1933.
+After an appeal by the British Prime Minister, Ramsay MacDonald, Hahn was released and in July 1933 he was forced to leave Germany and moved to the United Kingdom.

 United Kingdom

-Hahn settled in Scotland, where he founded Gordonstoun with Sir Lawrence Holt on similar principles to the school in Salem.
-Later, Hahn converted to Christianity and became a communicant member of the Church of England in 1945 and preached in the Church of Scotland.
-He also started an international organisation of schools, now called Round Square.
-Hahn was also involved in the foundation of the Outward Bound Organisation, Atlantic College in Wales and the wider United World College movement, and the Duke of Edinburgh's Award.
+Hahn settled in Scotland, where he founded Gordonstoun on similar principles to the school in Salem.
+Later Hahn converted to Christianity, became a communicant member of the Church of England in 1945 and preached in the Church of Scotland.

+Hahn was also involved in the foundation of the Outward Bound Organisation with Lawrence Holt, Atlantic College in Wales and the wider United World College movement, and the Duke of Edinburgh's Award.
+An international organisation of schools aligned with Hahn's educational philosophy was initially to be called The Hahn Schools but is today known as Round Square.

 Return to Germany

 After World War II, Hahn divided his time between Britain and Germany.
 He founded or inspired the founding of several new boarding schools based on the principles of Salem and Gordonstoun: Anavryta, Greece (1949); Louisenlund, Germany (1949); Battisborough, England (1955); Rannoch School, Scotland (1959); Box Hill School, England (1959); International School Ibadan, Nigeria (1963); and The Athenian School, USA (1965).
-He resigned from the headship of Gordonstoun on health grounds and returned to Hermannsberg near Salem in 1953.
-He died there on 14 December 1974 and was buried in Salem.
+He resigned from the headship of Gordonstoun on health grounds and returned to Hermannsberg (Heiligenberg), near Salem in 1953.
+He died there on 14 December 1974, aged 88 and was buried in Salem.